SITNYP/ICT1002-Team-23/README.md

 1. Run installation.py
   - This will install the packages onto your system for you.

-2. Once you have the libraries installed, run main.py to start the program.
+2. Once you have the libraries installed, run main.py via command line or an IDE to start the program.

 ## FEATURES